Did you know that 86% of customers are willing to pay for a better customer experience?

 Customers prefer contacting customer success teams via email, but they also use other channels.
 Phone calls are the second most popular channel, followed by the contact form.
+By integrating call center software, you take phone call customer support to a desired level.
 What this shows is that customers have a variety of preferences when it comes to communication.

 So you should cater to those needs and offer users multiple ways to get in touch with your customer success team.

 The most straightforward way is to have a dedicated contact page on your website.

 Many SaaS companies have created wonderful contact pages where customers can find their email addresses, social media accounts or directly fill in a contact form.
 They make it very easy for current and prospective customers to contact the customer success team.